 The Group also faces competition from non-bank competitors, such as brokerage companies, department stores (for some credit products), leasing and factoring companies, mutual fund and pension fund management companies and insurance companies, "crowdfunding" and other financial technology developments, financial services technologies (Fintechs) which include "payment initiation services providers" and "information services providers", internet-based e-commerce providers, mobile telephone companies and internet search engines and other large digital players such as Amazon, Google, Facebook or Apple, who have also started to offer financial services (mainly payments and credit) ancillary to their core business.
 Several of these competitors may have long operating histories, large customer bases, strong brand recognition and significant financial, marketing and other resources.
 They may adopt more aggressive pricing and rates and devote more resources to technology, infrastructure and marketing.
 Additionally, these untraditional banking services providers currently have a competitive advantage over traditional services providers as they aren't subject to banking regulations.
-The size of the EU (euro area) non-bank financial sector amounted to €37.6 trillion as of the first quarter of 2020, while the assets included in the non-bank financial sector made up for around 53% of the assets of the overall EU financial system (source: EU Non-Bank Financial Intermediation Risk Monitor 2021, published by the European Systemic Risk Board).
+The size of the EU (euro area) non-bank financial sector amounted to €37.6 trillion as of the first quarter of 2020, while the assets included in the non-bank Financial Intermediation Risk Monitor 2021, published by the European Systemic Risk Board).